The 4 Worst January Money Moves

 Whether you’re just starting to fix your finances or are already well on your way towards saving, make sure you get closer to your financial goals and avoid these 4 money mistakes in the new year:

-1. Using the same budget as last year.
+1. Using the same budget as last year

-2. Blindly buying last year’s stock winners.
+2. Blindly buying last year’s stock winners

 Especially in this volatile market, past performance is not indicative of future returns.
 Whether you’re a beginning investor or an old pro, don’t just keep buying the same stocks — diversify.

-3. Not making an extra mortgage payment with your holiday bonus.
+3. Not making an extra mortgage payment with your holiday bonus

 Do you have some money left over from your Christmas bonus after the season’s over?
 If you’re not funnelling that into one extra mortgage payment, you’re making a bad money move.

-4. Leaving your online accounts vulnerable to attacks.
+4. Leaving your online accounts vulnerable to attacks

 You should change your ATM PINs as well.
 Make updating your passwords and PINs a regular thing, perhaps every six months, and don’t use the same password for different sites.
-Leaving yourself open to attacks would be a terrible way to start off 2015.
-Read this article to learn more about how to minimize the risks and protect yourself online.
+Leaving yourself open to attacks would be a terrible way to start off a new year.
+Read this article to learn more about how toprotect your online banking accounts.